 Determining how long it takes to heat your pool depends on a couple of different things.
 Have you determined if you are purchasing a heater or a heat pump?
 Sure they both heat your pool, however, they do so in very different ways.
 Let’s dig a little deeper.

 Heat pumps are unique pieces of equipment in the sense that they don’t create their own heat.
 Instead, it pulls heat from the ambient air and uses it to heat your pool water.
 If you live in a colder environment, you can see how this may present a problem.
 Heat pumps operate best when temperatures are above 50 degrees Fahrenheit.
 In temperatures below that, heat pumps cannot efficiently perform.
 As a result, pool owners need to run their heat pumps longer in order to heat their pool.
 That is why it is crucial to consider the average temperature in your area, especially during the cooler months, before purchasing your heat pump.

 An undersized heat pump must run longer in order to heat the swimming pool.
 Longer running times mean a decrease in efficiency and higher operating costs.
-In short, it’s an all around bad situation and purchase a gas heater instead.
+In short, it’s an all-around bad situation and purchases a gas heater instead.

 Calculating Heat Run Time

-FORMULA: Determine time required to increase water temperature by 1 degree F
+FORMULA: Determine the time required to increase water temperature by 1 degree F

 # of gallons in pool X 8.34 = ___________ lbs. of water